cocos/cocos-docs/en/animation/animation-component.md

 animationComponent.crossFade('run', 0.3);
 ```

-This fade-in and fade-out mechanism of `crossFade()` makes it possible for more than one animation state to be playing at the same moment.
-Therefore, the animation component has no concept of **current animation**.
+This fade-in and fade-out mechanism of `crossFade()` makes it possible for more than one Animation State to be playing at the same moment.
+Therefore, the Animation Component has no concept of the **current animation**.

-Even so, the animation component provides `pause()`, `resume()`, and `stop()` methods that pause, resume, and stop all the animation states being played while also pausing, resuming, and stopping the animation switching.
+Even so, the Animation Component provides `pause()`, `resume()`, and `stop()` methods that pause, resume, and stop all the animation states being played while also pausing, resuming, and stopping the animation switching.

-For more details about the control interface related to the animation component, please refer to [class `Animation`](__APIDOC__/en/classes/animation.animation-1.html).
+For more details about the control interface related to the Animation Component, please refer to the [Animation API](__APIDOC__/en/classes/animation.animation-1.html).

 ## Animation State

-The animation component only provides some simple control functions, which are mostly sufficient and easy to use, but for more animation information and animation control interface, you need to use [animation state](animation-state.md).
+The Animation Component only provides some simple control functions, which are mostly sufficient and easy to use, but for more animation information and animation control interfaces, review the [Animation State](animation-state.md) documentation.

 ## Frame Events

-The **Animation** panel supports visual editing of [event frames](animation-event.md), or you can add frame events directly to the script.
+The **Animation** panel supports visual editing of [event frames](animation-event.md), or frame events can be added directly to the script.

-The ``events`` of ``AnimationClip` contain all the frame events of this animation, each with the following properties:
+The `events` of an `AnimationClip` contain all the frame events of this animation, each with the following properties:

 ```ts
 {